UweTrottmann/SeriesGuide/docs/guidelines.md

 - its parents use `layout_width="match_parent"`, `layout_height="wrap_content"`, `minHeight="48dp"` (see `abc_alert_dialog_material.xml`)
 - its `customPanel` parent is resized to take only as much space as is available (see `AlertDialogLayout`)

+### OptionsMenu

+Register a `MenuProvider` using `ComponentActivity.addMenuProvider()` instead of overriding `onCreateOptionsMenu()`.

+An example is documented in the [androidx.activity Version 1.4.0-alpha01 release notes](https://developer.android.com/jetpack/androidx/releases/activity#1.4.0-alpha01).

 ### PopupMenu

 Use `androidx.appcompat.widget.PopupMenu` so Material 3 styles are correctly applied.